Kevin Porter Jr. Player Props: Rockets vs. Grizzlies

-The Houston Rockets, Kevin Porter Jr. included, hit the court versus the Memphis Grizzlies on Wednesday at 8:00 PM ET.
+Kevin Porter Jr. and the rest of the Houston Rockets will be facing the Memphis Grizzlies on Friday at 8:00 PM ET.

-With prop bets in place for Porter, let's break down some stats and trends to assist you in making good picks.
+In this piece we'll examine Porter's stats and trends, helping you make good selections on prop bets.

 Kevin Porter Jr. Prop Bets vs. the Grizzlies